Kadai Chicken/Spicy Chicken With Bell Pepper

 I made this Chicken curry couple of weeks ago and I served the lunch to the kids before the curry was ready.
 Kids patiently waited for me to finish the photo shoot to start digging into the curry.
 My daughter even volunteered to model for couple of shots to make the things go faster.
 Finally they got to taste the Chicken with rice and yogurt with some veggie dishes on the side.
 We loved the curry so much that we ate the curry without any sides.
 The chicken was juicy and delicious with the proper balance of tempered spices.
 If you have never tried making your own Kadai Chicken, then I encourage you to do so.
 So what are you waiting for, roll your sleeves and get started!!!

-3 lbs - Chicken cut into big pieces
+2 lbs - Chicken with bone cut into medium pieces

 1 tbsp - ginger garlic paste